tetsuyakanda/didiffff/sample/README.md

 Run `npm run load` to compare and combine two execution traces.
 The result is output to  `<CLOENED_ROOT>/didifff/public/assets/target.json`

-(Note: many warning messages "Cannot compute token ID" will be displayed.
-They are for debugging so you can ignore the messages.
-We are working on that issue.)

 ## Launch the viewer

 ```sh